 3.40 pm Live conversation – the artists will respond to questions or comments submitted by the audience during the event.

-3.55 pm Binding film recording the publication production, by Conway and Young
+3.55 pm Binding film recording the publication production, by Conway and Young, filmed by Jas Roberts.

 4 pm Print production – Live discussion and printing by Jo Lathwood and Ellen Wilkinson